02 November 2020

 More generically, robots can help with typically time-consuming tasks, such as brick laying, masonry and cement pouring.
 In the pre-construction phase, robotics can also help with demolition projects.
 Due to the repetitive nature of these tasks, it can be easy to program a robot to complete them safely and efficiently.
 Post-pandemic, the application of robotics and automation will be useful to drive down project cost, address health and safety issues, and improve lead times.

 EFFICIENCY IN THE INDUSTRY

 If there ever was a time for construction to modernize, it is now.
-After months of economic shutdown and site closures, digital innovation will be important for getting the 11 trillion dollar industry back on its feet.
+After months of economic shutdown and site closures, digital innovation will be important for getting the 11 trillion-dollar industry back on its feet.
 This presents a transformative opportunity for construction firms to invest in new solutions.
 Investing in technologies can be costly upfront, but the reality is that companies that fail to modernize may experience difficulty coming out of the economic downturn.
-These investments can help with faster and more streamlined project delivery, fewer errors and more efficient labor usage.
+These investments can help with faster and more streamlined project delivery, fewer errors and more efficient labour usage.
 There will still be impacts on projects for the foreseeable future, but prioritizing solutions that lower costs, enable shortened timelines and ensure health and safety will help the industry move forward efficiently.

 Written by Eoin Byrne - Director, Linesight

 Eoin Byrne joined Linesight in the US in 2015, having worked as a cost consultant and site manager in Ireland for seven years beforehand.
 He has a wealth of experience across a diverse range of sectors but has focused primarily on data centers since joining Linesight.
 Having previously led the team on a Data Center program for a large client, Eoin is now leading the managed services on a significant Data Center program for a world-leading technology company.

 Link to the original article: